BrandenEK/BlasII.Randomizer/docs/README.md

 ### Useful Info
 - Currently only works with game version 2.2.0
 - Pressing 'F8' will display a list of your current settings
+- Prie dieus are auto-upgraded and can be used to warp to the starting room
 - A spoiler will be generated in the savegames folder

 ---